d3rb1n/ctf-helper/src/_TemplateRoom/_Template.md

 ### Replace our IP

-Search and replace our IP address in all logs via something like:
+Search and replace our IP address in all logs.

+#### OPTION 1: Simple

+The simplest way is via something like:

 ```bash
 find /var/log -name "*" -exec sed -i 's/10.10.2.14/127.0.0.1/g' {} \;
 ```

-This searches for all files under `/var/log/` and for each file found, searches for `10.10.2.14` (replace this with your IP) and and replace anywhere that is found with `127.0.0.1` or you could come up with your own scheme.
+This searches for all files under `/var/log/` and for each file found, searches for `10.10.2.14` (replace this with your IP) and and replace anywhere that is found with `127.0.0.1`.

+#### OPTION 2: Complex

+You could come up with your own scheme.
 For example, you could generate a random IP address with:

 ```bash
 awk -v min=1 -v max=255 'BEGIN{srand(); for(i=1;i<=4;i++){ printf int(min+rand()*(max-min+1)); if(i<4){printf "."}}}'